 So then you are no longer strangers and aliens, but you are fellow citizens with the saints and members of the household of God, built on the foundation of the apostles and prophets, Christ Jesus himself being the cornerstone, in whom the whole structure, being joined together, grows into a holy temple in the Lord.
 In him you also are being built together into a dwelling place for God by the Spirit.
 Ephesians 2:19-22, ESV

 I love weddings.
 I love dancing and celebrating and giving people black eyes while I attempt to catch the bouquet.
-It’s not that I’m desperate to be the next one married, far from it.
+It's not that I'm desperate to be the next one married.
 I just like winning.
-There’s always a moment somewhere in the evening where I get this weird, sinking melancholy.
+There's always a moment somewhere in the evening where I get this weird, sinking melancholy.
 Because as happy as I am, I know things are about to change.
-I’m about to get left behind.

 Some friends have been better than others in navigating this transition.
 I don't think there's a guidebook to maintaining friendships when one of you gets married.
 You just have to figure it out, and you both need to want to.
 Sometimes years long friendships vanish virtually overnight.
 But whether we're married or single, we need relationships with the other.
 It doesn't look the same as friendships between two singles or two people who are married; it's more challenging in some ways.
 But I think it's worth it.
 We have so much to learn from each other.

 When we hang out with people whose lives look different than ours, we begin to see things differently.
 We are expanded.
 It's not comfortable, but it is good.

 It doesn't need to be anything dramatic.
 Invite each other over for dinner.
 Do some random errand together.
 Letting someone into your life sends a powerful message.
 It is also healthy.
 We need each other.